stratworld/strat/docsSrc/markdown/Guides/Advanced Sales Service.md

 # Advanced Guide: Sales Service

 In this guide we'll create our own sales service and use that instead of the public one we included in the [Bookstore Guide](./Bookstore).
 If you haven't completed the Bookstore Guide, do that first.
-The topics covered here should be the last bits needed to create a application with Strat.
-We'll learn how to:
+The topics covered here should be the last bits needed to create an application with Strat.
+We'll learn how to

   - manage access to resources outside of Strat (like a database)
   - externalize APIs using the public keyword
-  - use a new standard library source Cron to schedule tasks
   - configure SVS behavior with an svs.json
   - build a javascript bundle artifact